 Bugatti Veyron Mansory─ $1.5 million

-Mansory only built three of the special edition Veyrons (from the 200 total Veyrons made between 2005- 2008).
+Only three of the limited-edition Veyrons were produced by Mansory (from the 200 total Veyrons made between 2005- 2008).

 Pagani Zonda Roadster─ $2 million

-The car had an asking price of $1.4 million (R21 million).
-Thanks to its scarcity it has also appreciated with time, last year one was sold at auction for $2 million (30 million).
+The vehicle was listed for $1.4 million (R21 million).
+Due to its rarity, it has increased in value over time; one was sold at auction last year for $2 million (30 million).

 Koenigsegg CCXR─ $700 K

-The CCXR features a 4.8 L twin-supercharged V8 engine and was limited to just 4 units.
-The hyper-car makes 888 hp on normal petrol and 940 N⋅m (693 lb⋅ft) of torque, this translates to a top speed of 250 km/h, and a zero to 100 time of 3 seconds.
+The 4.8 L twin-supercharged V8 engine of the CCXR has a production constraint of just 4.
+The hypercar's 888 horsepower and 940 Nm (693 lb-ft) of torque equate to a top speed of 250 km/h and a 0 to 100 time of 3 seconds while using regular gasoline.

-Content created and supplied by: MotZA (via Opera News )
+Content created and supplied by: BrainBox (via Opera News )

 Opera News is a free to use platform and the views and opinions expressed herein are solely those of the author and do not represent, reflect or express the views of Opera News.
 Any/all written content and images displayed are provided by the blogger/author, appear herein as submitted by the blogger/author and are unedited by Opera News.
 Opera News does not consent to nor does it condone the posting of any content that violates the rights (including the copyrights) of any third party, nor content that may malign, inter alia, any religion, ethnic group, organization, gender, company, or individual.
 Opera News furthermore does not condone the use of our platform for the purposes encouraging/endorsing hate speech, violation of human rights and/or utterances of a defamatory nature.
 If the content contained herein violates any of your rights, including those of copyright, and/or violates any the above mentioned factors, you are requested to immediately notify us using via the following email address operanews-external(at)opera.com and/or report the article using the available reporting functionality built into our Platform See More